torvalds/linux/Documentation/driver-api/thermal/sysfs-api.rst

 the system.

 If set to 0 emergency poweroff will not be supported.
-So a carefully profiled non-zero positive value is a must for emergerncy poweroff to be triggered.
+So a carefully profiled non-zero positive value is a must for emergency poweroff to be triggered.